vnephologist/nexthol-xiiot/index.rst

 #.
 On the youtube-8m-object-detection data pipeline tile, click **Actions**, then **Stop**, then **Stop** again to stop the data pipeline.

-Using Xi IoT Input and Output Connectors for Applications
+Using Xi IoT Input and Output Connectors for Kubernetes Apps
 #########################################################

 About this task